 Computational Design for Optimality and Robustness in multi-physics and multi-criteria problems

-Design of the interior of a guide vane for optimal cooling.
+Optimal design for interior cooling of a guide vane.
 Left: Design domain with boundary conditions.
 Right: An optimized design.

 Background and industrial relevance

 Mechanical components in for example gas turbines and jet engines are subjected to extreme mechanical and thermal loads.
-When designing such components it is therefore necessary to simultaneously take into account mechanical design criteria such as weight, stiffness, strength and fatigue; control maximum temperatures and temperature gradients; and to enable efficient internal (cooling media) and external (hot gas) fluid flow.
+When designing such components it is therefore necessary to simultaneously consider mechanical design criteria such as weight, stiffness, strength, and fatigue; control maximum temperatures and temperature gradients; and to enable efficient internal (cooling media) and external (hot gas) fluid flow.
 Adding to that, manufacturability and robust performance for a wide range of operating scenarios must also be ensured.
-Design of, say, gas turbine components is thus clearly a very challenging multi-physics and multi-criteria optimization problem which requires using computer-based methods for simulation and optimization to obtain the best possible designs.
+This results in a very challenging multi-physics and multi-criteria design optimization problem, and computer-based methods for simulation and optimization are needed to obtain the best possible designs.
 Prompted by this need, the proposed project aims at developing computational design methods for optimality and robustness in multi-physics and multi-criteria problems.

-The project is a collaboration with Siemens Energy AB who are interested in developing and using computational design methods for design of gas turbine components.
-As an important test case we consider design of so-called guide vanes (wing-like structures situated inside a gas turbine to guide the flow of hot gas), leading to challenging, coupled three-dimensional thermal-fluid-solid optimization problems.
+The project is done in collaboration with Siemens Energy AB who are interested in developing and applying computational design methods for gas turbine components.
+The pictures above illustrate design of so-called guide vanes, wing-like structures situated inside a gas turbine to guide the flow of hot gas, posed as a coupled three-dimensional thermal-fluid-solid topology optimization problem which is solved using high-performance computing.

 Facts: funding, partner and project time